-I. Richmond Nettey, Ph.D. is a tenured professor who serves as the Associate Dean of the College of Aeronautics and Engineering (March 2007–present) at Kent State University where he served as the Senior Academic Program Director of Aeronautics (July 2001–Sept.
+I. Richmond Nettey, Ph.D. is a tenured professor who served as the Associate Dean of the College of Aeronautics and Engineering (March 2007–2016) at Kent State University where he served as the Senior Academic Program Director of Aeronautics (July 2001–Sept.
 2008).
 He served as president and treasurer of the University Aviation Association in 1997-1998 and 1995-1996, respectively, and as a trustee of the Council on Aviation Accreditation, d.b.a.
 Aviation Accreditation Board International (AABI) from 2004 through 2007.
 Prior to his work at Kent State University, Nettey served as the Director of Airway Science at Texas Southern University in Houston for 13 years (1988–2001), and in the airport operations division of airport management at Houston Bush Intercontinental Airport (1986–1988).
 Nettey serves as an airport management consultant for the Houston Airport System (1999–present) and has served as a consultant for the FAA to review Airway Science Programs (1992–1997) and as a subject matter expert for the Department of Homeland Security in education and training materials for general aviation.

 In 2012 and 2013, Nettey’s proposals were selected for funding by the US Department of State to host the largest cohort of faculty in the Fulbright Visiting Scholar program in Science and Technology from Iraq and in Information Technology from Libya.
 The UAA recognized Nettey for “Outstanding Contribution to Aviation Education” with the prestigious Wheatley Award on Thursday, 10 October 2014, during the 2014 Fall Education Conference in Daytona Beach, Florida.
 On 20 August 2004,Nettey received the FAA’s Ron McNair Award for a “lifetime of contribution to the field of aeronautics and aviation” at an Awards Banquet with FAA Administrator Marion Blakey.
 Prior to that, he received an Eisenhower Transportation Fellowship Award in 1995 and a Certificate of Commendation from FAA Administrator Hinson in 1994.
 Nettey received a copyright certificate in April 2002 for scholarly work on AIP funding from the United States Copyright Office, Library of Congress, Washington, DC.
 As a tenured full professor of aeronautics and a national leader in university aviation education, Nettey has worked with numerous governmental and nongovernmental organizations, as well as trade associations to promote aviation education.